 FTP on a Plesk Server

-Reading Time: 9minutesMigrating from one Plesk installation to another is easy with the Plesk Migrator Tool!
-The Plesk team has done a great job creating an easy to use interface for migrating entire installations of Plesk to a new server.
+Reading Time: 9 minutesMigrating from one Plesk installation on your VPS server or Dedicated server to another server is easy with the Plesk Migrator Tool!
+The Plesk team has done a great job creating an easy-to-use interface for migrating entire installations of Plesk to a new server.

 If you need to move files, users, subscriptions, FTP accounts, mail and DNS servers setup through Plesk, this guide will help you successfully navigate the process and come out victorious!